angeldgm/json-radial-graph/README.md

 ✅ Wheel to zoom, drag to move canvas

-✅ Open any JSON from disk, paste it create a new one
+✅ Open any JSON from disk, paste it or create a new one

 ✅ Keyboard shortcuts